 Your engine is certified to run on "pipeline-quality natural gas".
-EPA defines pipeline-quality natural gas as being composed of at least 70% methane by volume or having a heating value of 950-1100 BTUs per cubic foot.
+EPA defines pipelinequality natural gas as being composed of at least 70% methane by volume or having a heating value of 950-1100 BTUs per cubic foot.
+In addition, pipeline-quality natural gas must be provided by a supplier through a pipeline.
 If your natural gas supply does not meet these specifications, your engine is considered to be being operated as a non-certified engine.
 See "U.S. EPA Legal Requirements" at the front of this manual.